vitaly-t/pg-promise/README.md

 pgp.as.csv(array);  // returns a CSV string with values formatted according
                     // to their type, using the above methods.
 ```
-As these helpers are not associated with any database, they can be called from anywhere.
+As these helpers are not associated with any database, they can be used from anywhere.

 # Advanced